EmeraldCityIT/Hoshen-Stones/README.md

 Depth of field is used to adjust the the diameter or area of the output.
 Depth of field can be used to output to larger or small guage components.

+Converging and Diverging Lenses

+Converging lenses condense the signal.
+Diverging Lenses Expand the signal.
+Dense crystals must be used to condense signal.
+Signal expanding is dangerous as the signal is made into analogue signal by the geometric lattice structure of the crystal.
+Sawtooth analogue waves create friction and combustion heat on contact with common materials.
+Signal expanding using crystal creates analogue waves which tear through materials like gamma rays.
+Water, saline, and frozen-hydrogen can be used as diverging lenses.